Sam-Rodriguez-jpg/Opening-Java/README.md

 # Opening-Java
-My first Hello World in Java, the beginning of a long and tedious story
+My first Hello World in Java, the beginning of a long and chaotic story